HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Yes.
 We can establish a departmental arrangement whereby the BDMC would provide an agreed-upon number of hours over a period of time (e.g., 40 hours per month for one year), which can be used by multiple researchers in the department.

 If the BDMC is included in the grant's budget, then assistance with the grant submission is offered free of charge.
 It is expected that if the BDMC assists with a grant submission, our services will be used during the period of award.

 BDMC staff offer free consultations to CHOP researchers to provide guidance on the statistical approach or data management needs of a project.
 Cost estimates are created if additional support is requested.
 The BDMC also offers free grant writing assistance as described in the question above.

 During our free weekly walk-in clinic, a BDMC biostatistician is available to answer questions and provide general guidance on projects.
-Our walk-in clinic is held virtually on Wednesdays from 10 am – 12 pm via Microsoft Teams.
-Please follow the link in the BDMC website banner to join a walk-in clinic session.
+Our walk-in clinic is held virtually on Wednesdays from 1– 3 p.m. via Microsoft Teams.
+Please view the banner on the BDMC landing page to join.